 This latest episode of #ParentingWin vs #ParentingFail comes from the lovely Chanene who blogs over at Tonic & Tiaras.
-Like me, she is a mom of two little girls.
+Like me, she is a mum of two little girls.
 This post is being published on the eve of the first time we get to meet each other in real life … so exciting!
+[August 2017].

 Without further rambling from me, it’s on to Chanene: